 Lean Thinking has evolved over the years and while the latest buzzword is Industry 4.0, improving plant layouts using Lean methodologies can hugely improve plant efficiency.
-In fact, our lean consultants are yet to find many plants where improvements in layouts can’t make positive and lasting changes.
+In fact, our lean consultants are yet to find any plants where improvements in layouts can’t make positive and lasting changes.

 Many plant managers today experience the same pain points that were common years ago: